Textualize/textual/docs/guide/input.md

 !!! note

     Consider key methods to be a convenience for experimenting with Textual features.
-In nearly all cases, key [bindings](#bindings) and actions are referable.
+In nearly all cases, key [bindings](#bindings) and [actions](../guide/actions.md) are preferable.

 ## Input focus